-Why is it important to have adequate pet health insurance?
-Imagine your dog needed medical treatment and you couldn't afford to pay for it.
+Why is it essential to have adequate pet health insurance?
+Imagine your dog needed medical treatment, and you couldn't afford to pay for it.
 How would you feel?
-Give your dog the loving protection he deserves and make sure he's covered.
+Give your dog the loving protection he deserves, and make sure he's covered.

-We all know that vet bills can be very expensive; they soon mount up.
+We all know that vet bills can be expensive; they soon mount up.

-Imagine then, having to make the heartbreaking decision to have your Cocker Spaniel put to sleep because you were unable to afford the vet fees!
+Imagine having to make the heart breaking decision to have your Cocker Spaniel put to sleep because you could not afford the vet fees!
 It really doesn't bear thinking about, does it?

-You could also be held responsible for any damages to property, or injury, that your dog may cause.
+You could also be held responsible for any damage to property or injury your dog may cause.

-Unfortunately, there's no such thing as a 'Doggie National Health' and if your pet needs treatment, costs could so easily spiral out of control leaving you unable to afford to pay these bills.
+Unfortunately, there's no such thing as a 'Doggie National Health', and if your pet needs treatment, costs could quickly spiral out of control, leaving you unable to afford to pay these bills.

 Pet care insurance will cover the cost of unexpected medical problems should your pet become ill.

-It will give you the reassurance that, should anything happen to your pet, you will have the funds to give him the prompt treatment or specialized care and medicines that he may need; essential care which you may otherwise have been unable to afford.
+It will reassure you that, should anything happen to your pet, you will have the funds to give him the prompt treatment or specialized care and medicines that he may need, essential care you may otherwise have been unable to afford.

 Having health insurance for your Cocker Spaniel could save his life!